dougn/django-auth-fogbugz/README.rst

     #             access to the user models to have a login authentication token
     #             for non-expired users.
 This could allow Django code to access
     #             the FogBugz server as those users.
     #
+    # You must also add 'django-auth-fogbugz' as django app in your
+    # INSTALLED_APPS when enabling this.
+    #
     #AUTH_FOGBUGZ_ENABLE_TOKEN_PROFILE = False